shopsys/shopsys/docs/storefront/caching.md

 ### Introduction

 The URQL library provides a flexible and efficient way to interact with GraphQL APIs in your JavaScript or TypeScript application.
-A significant part of this interaction is dealing with caching to reduce network requests, improve responsiveness, and manage local state.
+A significant part of this interaction is dealing with caching to reduce network requests, improve responsiveness, and manage the local state.
 This is where the Graphcache exchange comes in.

 #### What is Graphcache?

 Graphcache is an advanced, normalized caching utility that comes as an exchange for the URQL library.
-Exchanges in URQL are modular pieces of logic that can be added to the core functionality, and Graphcache is one such exchange designed specifically for caching.
+Exchanges in URQL are modular pieces of logic that can be added to the core functionality, and Graphcache is one such exchange explicitly designed for caching.

 While URQL comes with basic caching out of the box, Graphcache offers: